West Virginia Workers' Compensation Laws

 - Final decisions of board to supreme court of appeals.
 If any party does not agree with the decision of the appeal board, the party can make an appeal to supreme court of appeals as long as the party files within 30 days of the appeal board decision.

 While learning the basics of workers' compensation laws may be easy, making a successful claim and handling a case can be complicated.
-Especially, if your claim was denied or you've failed to receive compensation, you may need professional help from an experienced accident attorney.
-To protect your rights, contact an attorney in your area for a free claim evaluation.
+If your claim was denied or you've failed to receive compensation, you may need professional help from an experienced West Virginia accident attorney.